shahinmnm/Poker-Telegram-Bot/docs/MIGRATION_GUIDE.md

   side effects.
 - Legacy usage will continue to work during the deprecation window but logs a warning to simplify auditing.

+## Statistics Schema Management

+### Strategy Overview

+- The ORM models defined in `pokerapp/database_schema.py` are the source of truth for the statistics subsystem schema.
+- New deployments may rely on `Base.metadata.create_all()` to provision the schema automatically during application bootstrap.
+- Existing deployments that previously executed the SQL files under `migrations/` should continue to manage upgrades through those migrations.

+### Deployment Guidance

+- **Fresh installs** – allow the application to create the schema via the ORM metadata.
+The raw SQL migrations do not need to be executed.
+- **Upgrades** – run the SQL migration scripts manually before starting the new application version.
+The bootstrap process will detect the pre-existing tables and skip auto-creation.
+- **Mixed environments** – avoid executing both the SQL migrations and the ORM bootstrap on the same database without coordination.
+If the migrations created part of the schema but the ORM bootstrap still detects missing tables, treat the situation as a failed deployment and investigate before proceeding.